lucaebener/IntroProg_Groups_2_9/README.md

 Hi,

-I will upload slides and other materials for the exersice classes here.
+I will upload slides and other materials for the exercise classes here.